 The advent of portable cameras, coupled with the wars in Afghanistan and Iraq, saw an exponential increase in helmet-cam footage.
 Add to the equation WikiLeaks and YouTube, and one has vast access to combat footage.
 Yet it is very rare that one gets the chance to experience the same military operation from both sides of the battlefield.
 Now, however, a leaked video does just that.

-The footage is from last year and depicts a Ukrainian patrol — their dog tags suggest that were assigned to the Nationalist Volunteer Battalion “Donbass” — going on a reconnaissance and sabotage mission somewhere in the Donbass region of Eastern Ukraine.
-According to NEWSREP sources, the Donbass Battalion was and remains a unit of questionable quality (many of its members were drug addicts or criminals).
+The footage is from 2018 and depicts a Ukrainian patrol — their dog tags suggest that they were assigned to the Nationalist Volunteer Battalion “Donbass” — going on a reconnaissance and sabotage mission somewhere in the Donbass region of Eastern Ukraine.
+According to SOFREP sources, the Donbass Battalion was and remains a unit of questionable quality (many of its members were drug addicts or criminals).
 The patrol enters the Russian trench system and begins to clear it with the intent of later booby-trapping it.
-They carry an assortment of weapons, to include antitank rockets.
-This suggests that they were expecting to encounter Russian tanks or armoured vehicles, or that they would use them against fortified bunkers.
+They carry an assortment of weapons, including antitank rockets.
+This suggests that they were expecting to encounter Russian tanks or armored vehicles, or that they would use them against fortified bunkers.
 They discover anti-personnel mines attached to trees.

 The way they patrol (for instance, they don’t designate terrain features as fallback points in case they come under attack), and the fact that they don’t know exactly where they are going, stresses their poor training.
 Moreover, when the firefight begins, there is almost no communication between the different elements and no attempt to call out targets and coordinate their fire.
 Then, the Ukrainian soldier recording the reconnaissance operation gets wounded.
 He appears to step on either an improvised explosive device (IED) or to be on the wrong end of a grenade.
 The volume of fire increases, and so do the Ukrainian casualties.
 In the absence of radio or telephone communications with their unit, the Ukrainian survivors attempted to request fire-support by jotting down a message on a piece of paper and tying it to an AK magazine.
 It reveals their distress, “Pull us out.
 Two 300 [their slang for wounded].
 There are three of us.
 Use mortars.”